ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 </ion-buttons>
 ```

 Be sure to update the `components` object appropriately where we define the component.

-What will happen here is that when we navigate from the `TeaList` page to the `TeaDetails` page, the current `IonRouterOutlet` creates a navigation stack and knows that we have a page to go back to.
-It thus renders a back button in the toolbar for us (remember, iOS has no hardware backbutton so you need to deal with this in software).
+Now when we navigate from the `TeaListPage` page to the `TeaDetailsPage` page, the current `IonRouterOutlet` creates a navigation stack and knows that we have a page to go back to.
+It thus renders a back button in the toolbar for us (remember, iOS has no hardware back button so you need to deal with this in software).

 What happens if we refresh while we are on the details page?
 We no longer have the back button because there is no stack, only this page.
-However, we know we want to go to the `TeaList` page, so we can set a default on the back button:
+However, we know we want to go to the `TeaListPage` page, so we can set a default on the back button:

 ```html
 <ion-back-button defaultHref="/teas" />